hhhhhojeihsu/tf_1.8_xla_doc/README.md

 ## Requirement
 - Doxygen
-	- `sudo apt install doxygen` on Ubuntu
-	- `sudo pacman -Sy doxygen` on Arch
+	- `sudo pacman -Sy doxygen graphviz` on Arch

+## How to Verify the Result
+I suggest you run `python3 -m http.server` on `/docs` directory.
+If you need to re-direct out from VM or something like that.
+I suggest you use `ngrok http 8000`

 ## How to Commit
 Before commit please run `doxygen` on root directory to make sure the generated html is up to date.